krayoola/middle-earth/README.md

 ## Gondor

-Gondor `proxy-service`, is a responsible for accepting request and response from clients, and apply any necessary basic validation that can be extracted away from Mordor, and serving the response back to clients in a streaming fashion.
+Gondor `proxy-service`, is responsible for accepting request and response from clients, apply any necessary basic validation that can be extracted away from Mordor, and serving the response back to clients in a streaming fashion.

 ### Api exposed